NOAA-EMC/UPP/README.md

 logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.

+## UPP Terms of Use Notice

+The UPP Terms of Use Notice is available at: https://github.com/NOAA-EMC/UPP/wiki/UPP-Terms-of-Use-Notice